ReconnectedCC/docs/docs/index.md

 ## How do you join?

-Join by downloading the modpack at [https://pack.reconnected.cc/pack.zip](https://pack.reconnected.cc/pack.zip)
+Join by downloading the modpack at [https://pack.reconnected.cc/ReconnectedCC.zip](https://pack.reconnected.cc/ReconnectedCC.zip), and importing it into Prism Launcher

 We use [packwiz](https://packwiz.infra.link) to distribute our modpack, the server IP is in the modpack.